50 of the best virtual trips and educational experiences for families

 Calling all ballet lovers!
 Tamara Rojo, Artistic Director of English National Ballet, is offering livestreamed ballet classes on the company’s Facebook page, inviting professionals and the ballet curious alike to have a go.
 The streams will then be archived on the English National Ballet YouTube channel, alongside a huge selection of interviews, clips and music from their past productions and other content.

-You can also join Sadler's Wells online on their Digital Stage for free full-length dance performances and workshops online, to keep you entertained and connected through dance.
+You can also join Sadler's Wells online on their Digital Stage for full-length dance performances and workshops online, to keep you entertained and connected through dance.

 The Royal Opera House will also be offering a free programme of curated online broadcasts including Royal Ballet performances.